munichpavel/munichpavel.github.io/_posts/2019-12-03-tabloid-emerge.md

 ---
-title: "Fixing messy tablular-like data with AI at the eMerge developers' conference"
+title: "Fixing messy table-like data with AI at the eMerge developers' conference"
 published: true
 ---